-Are fisher Cats protected in Pennsylvania?
+Are there any fisher Cats in Pennsylvania?

 Since 2010 the Game Commission has regulated a limited trapping season (Dec.
 17-28 in 2016) for fishers across 13 wildlife management units including WMUs 1B, 2C and 2D in Western Pennsylvania.
 Only one fisher may be taken per year and trappers must have a fisher permit.